raymondtay/LearningHaskell/src/HaskellBook/Ch27 - Non-strictness/README.md

 will ever be evaluated *period*.
 Instead, we have to create links between nodes in the graph of expressions where forcing one expression will force yet another expression.

+# seq and weak head normal form

+What `seq` does is evaluate your expression up to weak head normal form.
+WHNF evaluation means it stops at the first data constructor or lambda.